skoppisetti/docteng/README.md

-# DocTeng - Document Templating Engine
+# docteng - Document Templating Engine

 A flexible Jinja2-based document and newsletter renderer that supports dynamic templating with JSON content.